-There are two work-trade positions available for each program that offer you a discount on tuition in return for work at the studio (mostly on the weekends we meet).
+There are two work-trade positions available each year that offer you a discount on tuition in return for work at the studio (mostly on the weekends we meet).
 These positions are need-based, and are considered and awarded as requests are received.
 In addition, we offer one or two small scholarships to defray a portion of the tuition costs.
-To be considered for work-trade or a scholarship, you must submit your application to the program no later than May 1.
+To be considered for work-trade or a scholarship, you must submit your application to the program no later than April 1.
 Please indicate your interest in these work-trade and/or scholarship programs on your application.
 Discounts for past graduates and graduates of other YTT200 programs (currently teaching) are available.

 What is the assessment process?